MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Sql/v1.0.12/New-AzureRmSqlServerFirewallRule.md

 # New-AzureRmSqlServerFirewallRule

 ## SYNOPSIS
-Creates a firewall rule for a nextref_database server.
+Creates a firewall rule for a SQL Database server.

 ## SYNTAX